openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 =============

-Upon acceptance of this OEP, a bootstrapping period, starting with a small pilot phase, will occur whereby 2U staff and community members will formally take on maintainership roles.
+Upon acceptance of this OEP, a bootstrapping period, starting with a small pilot phase will occur whereby 2U staff and community members will formally take on maintainership roles.
 Details of this period will be documented in the `maintainership documents`_ on the Open edX wiki, due to their rapidly changing nature.